Apr 21, 2022

 Of course, if the website is updated, the process will start from the beginning.

 Two things to keep in mind – first, not every website uses cache.
 Secondly, a cache can expire or be removed manually.

-If you are using Google Chrome and want to clear cache, go to “History” at the top right of your page (Cntrl + H), and click Clear Browsing Data.
-Tick the option you want, and then press “clear data“.
+If you are using Google Chrome and want to clear cache, click the three-dot menu at the top right of your page and select History (or press Ctrl + H).
+Then, click Clear Browsing Data.
+After that, tick the option you want and press Clear data.

 Web caching plays a significant role in the website’s loading speed.
 This results in a better performance of your website, as visitors will not have to wait long for the website to load.